learn-co-curriculum/rails-url-helpers-readme/README.md

 One of the other nice things about utilizing route helper methods is that they create predictable names for the methods.
-Once you get into day-to-day Rails development, you will only need to run `rake routes` to find custom paths.
+Once you get into day-to-day Rails development, you will only need to run `rails routes` to find custom paths.

 Let's imagine that you take over a legacy Rails application that was built with traditional routing conventions.
 If you see CRUD controllers for newsletters, students, sales, offers, and coupons, you don't have to look up the routes to know that you could call the index URLs for each resource below:

 * Newsletters - `newsletters_path`
 * Students - `students_path`
 * Sales - `sales_path`
 * Offers - `offers_path`
 * Coupons - `coupons_path`

+This is an example of the Rails design goal: "convention over configuration."
+Rails' convention is that resources are accessible through their pluralized name with `_path` tacked on.
+Since **all** Rails developers honor these conventions, Rails developers rapidly come to feel at home in other Rails developers' codebases.

-## link_to Method
+## The `link_to` Method

 Our first three tests are currently passing; let's take a look at the lone failure.
 The failing test ensures that a link from the index page will point to